hatfieldlibrary/marc_data_migration/README.md

                         Create a log of fuzzy title matches.
   -so, --save-oclc      Save records from OCLC to local xml file during
                         replacement task.
-  -oc, --oclc-records   Only download marcxml for all records with OCLC
+  -oc, --oclc-records   Only download marcxml for records with OCLC number, no
-                        number, no other tasks performed.
+                        other tasks performed.
   -d, --duplicates      Checks the source file for duplicate OCLC numbers in
                         the database.

 Example:
 process.py --replace-fields --track-fields --track-title-matches /home/user/marcfile